aalluhaybi1/Sturdy-Train-Team7/README.md

 - The Rental & Services Management System project, driven by the founder's experiences, aims to make the moving-in process easier for local and international students.
 - It addresses gaps in the rental platform market, focusing on apartment rentals and related services tailored for students at UNA

-We're going to build an API for an apartment management company.
-Create the following database structure.
+We're going to build  an apartment management company (UNA Housing).
 You will have three models (and their corresponding tables), `Apartment`, `Tenant` and `Lease`, with the following
 relationships: